Last Updated: 6/5/22 | June 5th, 2022

 - Best for digital nomads and frugal travelers

-Plus, electronics such as phones, laptops, and cameras are not covered, and in this day and age, that’s just crazy.
-(If the items are checked luggage and are lost/stolen, you can get reimbursed up to $500 USD per item, but who ever checks their expensive items?)
+Additionally, electronics such as phones, laptops, and cameras are not covered as part of their Essential policy (you can buy an electronics theft add-on though).
+If the items are checked luggage and are lost/stolen, you can get reimbursed up to $500 USD per item, but who checks their expensive items?

 Pros